 On the other hand, China’s LSFO output rallied in the month, with some refiners moderately boosting LSFO production on the strength of a new batch of export quotas.
 The country’s LSFO output (of Chinese refiners with export quotas) totaled about 1.33 million mt in October, gaining 6.23% month on month, JLC’s data shows.

 Domestic-trade bunker fuel demand continued to contract last month, as more downstream buyers stood onthe fence amid a bland outlook of the domestic bunker fuel market.
 The demand for heavy bunker fuel dwindled to 360,000 mt in November, down by 30,000 mt or 7.69%fromOctober, JLC’s data indicates.
 Downstream buyers showed resistance to relatively high bunker fuel prices when the negative effects of the epidemic persisted.
 Likewise, light bunker fuel demand remained on a downswing with ship owners’ costs still relatively steep, though marine gas oil (MGO) prices observed a modest withdrawal.
 Domestic-trade light bunker fuel demand settled at 130,000 mt in the month, a decline of 15,000 mt or 10.34% month on month, the data shows.
 Purchases were still based on rigid demand and overall trading was quite thin.

 Bunker Fuel Supply

-Bonded bunker fuel imports drop 10.3% in October
+China’s bonded bunker fuel imports extend gains in October

-Domestic blended bunker fuel supply rises in November
+Domestic blended bunker fuel supply tightens in Nov

 All rights reserved.
 No portion of this publication may be photocopied, reproduced, retransmitted, put into a computer system or otherwise redistributed without prior authorization from JLC.